How 2 competitive districts in Georgia became a very red one and a very blue one

 Two competitive districts became one very red district and one very blue district.

+Raymond thinks McBath could have mounted a competitive race in her original district, rather than taking on Bourdeaux.

-"I have found more Democrats who thought they were the only ones in their neighborhood and they're not," Raymond said.
+"I have found more Democrats who thought they were the only ones in their neighborhood and they're not," Raymond says.

 Just a few swing districts remain